Mama (Jonas Blue song)

-"Mama" is a song by British DJ and record producer Jonas Blue, featuring vocals from Australian singer William Singe.
+"Mama" is a song by British DJ and record producer Jonas Blue featuring vocals from Māori singer William Singe.
 It was released by Jonas Blue Music on 5 May 2017 as the fourth single from Blue's album, Blue.
 "Mama" was written by Ed Drewett, Romans and Blue, who also produced the song.
 The song was highly successful, reaching the top 10 in at least 20 countries.

-Background
+Background and composition

 Regarding the song, Blue said "'Mama' is a song about that period of your life when you're young and carefree, without stress, bills and problems and all you care about is having a good time with your friends every day and night!"
 The video had in appearance, Albanian model, Oriola Marashi.

+"Mama" is performed in the key of B minor with a tempo of 104 beats per minute in common time, with Singe's vocals ranging from B3 to B5.